Juventix Blogs

 Odontology 2020;108(4):545-552 PMID 31997225

-The purpose of this study was to provide absolutely convincing evidence of the public health hazard caused by silica microparticles derived
+The purpose of this study was to provide absolutely convincing evidence of the public health hazard caused by silica microparticles derived from platelet rich fibrin matrix.

-from platelet rich fibrin matrix.
-Also, in a previous study done by the same authors, they demonstrated by usingspectrophotometric and microscopic methods, that silica microparticles detached from the inner wall of the glass and were immediatelyincorporated into the PRF.
+In a previous study, the same authors demonstrated using spectrophotometric and microscopic methods that silica microparticles detached from the inner wall of the glass and immediately incorporated into the PRF.
 (PMID 31248187)

 Quote from this study: